KArbeRes/MagentaA11yV2/public/content/documentation/web/component/password-input.md

 </example>

 ### Button variant
-   - The button leads the input so screen reader and keyboard-only users can change the state before interacting with the field.
+   - The show/hide button recieves focus before the input so screen reader and keyboard-only users can change the state before interacting with the field.
-   - The password field type toggles between type of password and text.
+   - The `password` field type toggles between type of password and `text`.
-   - A live region role="status" is used to automatically announce to screen reader users the current visibility of the password value.
+   - A live region `role="status"` is used to automatically announce to screen reader users the current visibility of the password value.
 For example, “Password is currently visible”.
-     - Avoid adding aria-hidden="true" or CSS display: none; to the live region container that receives the dynamic update as this may impact screen reader support.
+     - Avoid adding `aria-hidden="true"` or CSS `display: none;` to the live region container that receives the dynamic update as this may impact screen reader support.
      - Ensure the dynamic text, that is added to the live region, is removed from the DOM after a short amount of time so screen reader users do not encounter this text while navigating beyond the form field.

 ```html